Finding An OCD Therapist: UK Options For Obsessive-Compulsive Disorder

 Like ERP, acceptance and commitment therapy (ACT) is considered an outgrowth of cognitive behavioural therapy.
 This modality is focused on helping participants accept their obsessions and the resulting distress they experience as opposed to pushing back against them.
 Through ACT, clients can learn that their intrusive thoughts do not define them.

-Along with accepting their feelings and thoughts, individuals with OCD are often encouraged to commit to engaging in behavioural responses that are based on their values instead of what they’ve done in the past.
-This approach can help them decouple their thoughts and actions, potentially leading to reduced anxiety and healthier behaviors.
+Along with accepting their feelings and thoughts, individuals with OCD are often encouraged to engage in behavioural responses that are based on their values instead of what they’ve done in the past.
+This approach can help them decouple their thoughts and actions, potentially leading to reduced anxiety and healthier behaviours.

-How to find an OCD therapist: OCD UK options
+How to find an OCD therapist: UK options

-Individuals in the United Kingdom have several options when it comes to finding a psychotherapy practitioner who can treat OCD Below are a few to consider.
+Individuals in the United Kingdom have several options for finding a psychotherapy practitioner who can treat OCD, ranging from public options to private therapists and specialised treatment centres.

 Psychotherapy through the National Health Service (NHS) is free.
 If you’re interested in pursuing OCD therapy through the NHS, you can ask your general practitioner for a referral.
 You can also self-refer using the NHS’s therapy service site.